Surigao del Norte: Administrative divisions

-Surigao del Norte comprises 20 municipalities and 1 component city, organized into two legislative districts and further subdivided into 335 barangays.
-The 1st legislative district comprises nine municipalities on the islands of Siargao and Bucas Grande (plus smaller islands); the 2nd legislative district comprises Surigao City and eleven other municipalities on the mainland of Mindanao.
+Surigao del Norte comprises 20 municipalities and the component city of Surigao City, organized into two legislative districts and further subdivided into 335 barangays.
+The 1st legislative district comprises nine municipalities on the islands of Siargao and Bucas Grande (plus smaller islands), with 136,092 inhabitants in 2020; the 2nd legislative district comprises Surigao City and eleven other municipalities on the mainland of Mindanao, with 398,544 inhabitants in 2020.
 Surigao City has the most number of Barangays with 54, while the Municipalities of Burgos and San Benito has the least number of Barangays each with six.